 - 3. Where a Contractor is listed in a dispensing doctor list. - (a) the Contractor must notify the Board of the matters referred to in paragraph 4; and - (b) as part of the listing of the Contractor in its dispensing doctor list, the Board must include the names of any general practitioner notified under paragraph 4(a), unless the Board has received a further notification in respect of that general practitioner under paragraph 4(b). - 4.
-The matters referred to in paragraph 3(a) are: - (a) any general practitioner who performs primary medical services on behalf of the Contractor who will also provide pharmaceutical services; and
+The matters referred to in paragraph 3(a) are: - (a) any general practitioner who performs primary medical services on behalf of the Contractor and whom the Contractor anticipates will provide pharmaceutical services on the behalf of the Contractor; and